Mtn. Biking Near Bishop

 Mountain Biking & Road Cycling

 Go west, go east, go north or south, the Bishop Area offers limitless areas to enjoy the year round mountain biking opportunities.
 Enjoy your biking adventure in the Buttermilk country just west of Bishop in the Bishop Creek Recreational Area, the gentle and scenic trails to the north along the Lower Owens River, the adventure filled White Mountains or the great diversity of challenges the greater Owens Valley has to offer.
+This blog post offers six great rides around Bishop.

 Throughout the Owens Valley there are miles and miles of back roads, high roads and less traveled roads where your mountain biking adventure can begin.
 First, pick up your favorite map of the Owens Valley and head off East or West up the many creeks and roads that lead to mountain Biking adventure.
 One of the best areas to explore is the Coyote Flats, also known as the Coyote Ridge area just to the South and West of Bishop.
 Adventure and the beauty of the awesome Eastern Sierra await you.